Reference

 Config

 Add a .gitian/config.yaml to your repo root to customize behavior.
-Define custom tags with their own colors, labels, and kinds.
+Define custom categories with their own colors, labels, and kinds.
 Create named groups to organize annotations across files.
-Set a custom annotation anchor (default: gitian), configure detection tiers, and pin important tags or groups to the repo dashboard.
+Set a custom annotation anchor (default: gitian), configure detection tiers, and pin important categories or groups so they surface in the repo dashboard's Needs Attention panel.
 No config file needed — Gitian works with sensible defaults.

 Full reference: Configuration documentation →